Asking the right questions before and during your trek can help save you time, money, and your life.

 I don’t have time, can I do the “Everest Base Camp” trek faster?

-No. Everest Base Camp is a minimum 12 day trek.
-Cutting it short will mean taking out an acclimatisation day.
+This is another head banger.
+Trying to shorten a trek.
+In particular ones at high elevation.
+Everest Base Camp is a minimum 12 day trek.
+Cutting it short will mean taking out an acclimatization day.
 This means you have a higher risk of altitude sickness and quite frankly dying.
 Your alternative is to spend USD $1800 on a chartered helicopter back to Lukla to save three days.

-In 2018 / 2019 do beware of the helicopter scam in Nepal.
+Since 2018 to today, do beware of the helicopter scam in Nepal.
 Both trekking companies and trekkers have been caught falsely cashing in on their travel insurance to both profit and speed up their trek.
 Naturally it goes beyond saying that the travel insurance companies have discovered this and have added premiums to helicopter rescues due to this.

 Cutting days short from a recommended amount is a bad idea on all high altitude treks.
 Period.
 It’s not worth your life.